keramics/keramics/docs/formats/src/ext.md

 > Note that the excluded bitmap is used for snapshots.

+## <a name="corruption_scenarios"></a>Corruption scenarios

+### File entry with invalid extents header signature

+File content inaccessible but file entry metadata and extended attributes accessible.

 ## References

 * [ext4 Data Structures and Algorithms](https://docs.kernel.org/filesystems/ext4), by the Linux kernel documentation